 My blog does not have a niche, and I have a love-hate relationship with this decision.
 Even after blogging for over a year and a half, I still regularly question myself on whether I should have a niche or not.

-The main reason I’m writing this blog post is to help y’all make an informed decision when you make a blog.
+The main reason I’m writing this blog post is to help you make an informed decision when you make a blog.
 This is especially for those bloggers who are also unsure of what to do regarding whether to have a niche or not.
 I haven’t seen many articles speaking about blog niches, and I thought I’d add one!
 I find explaining this a little tough (probably why I put off writing on this until now), so bear with me.

 Note: I’m talking only based on personal experiences and observations, and I don’t consider myself to be an expert on the subject.